gvwilson/thirdbit/src/fiction/iffy/index.md

 on the flattest patch of ground they could find.
 The musk ox settled down beside them in clumps, shoulder-to-shoulder for warmth.
-Iffy fell asleep with their thick, wet smell in her nostrils.
+Iffy fell asleep with their thick, wet mug in her nostrils.

-The next day began the same way, but soon the ground began to rise and rise again.
+The next day began the same way, but soon the ground began to rise more steeply.
 Their boots crunched on gravel as the tundra gave way to bare rock exposed by retreating ice a century ago but not yet colonized by anything bigger than lichen